 EDUC 3523 (PSYC 3523).
-Curriculum, Instruction, Assessment in General and Special Education

-A survey of assessment practices that facilitate student learning.
+Curriculum, Instruction, Assessment in General & Special Education 3 credits A survey of assessment practices that facilitate student learning.
 Topics include the policies of the federal government that have influenced the funding of state education, the role of the learner in assessment practices, types of assessments, the planning and construction of valid and reliable assessments, standardized tests, and basic statistical applications.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Spring)